krishnazoro/htmlcss/css/readme.md

 ## Pseudo-class selector

-1. Pseudo class selector is used to style part a part of web apge based on certain condition.
+1. Pseudo class selector is used to style part a part of web page based on certain condition.

 2. USe single colon : for style particular thing in web page.